 The compensation committee meets with the other independent directors each year in executive session to evaluate the performance of the Company's chief executive officer.
-The compensation committee also consults with its independent consultant in setting the chief executive officer's compensation.
-Neither the compensation committee nor its independent consultant confers with the chief executive officer or any other members of management when setting his base salary.
+The compensation committee does not confer with the chief executive officer or any other members of management when setting the chief executive officer's base salary.
 The compensation committee does not rely solely on predetermined formulas or a limited set of criteria when it evaluates the performance of the chief executive officer and the other named executive officers.